 Here are the major reasons this card is my favorite:

 The Sapphire Reserve earns 3X points on travel and dining purchases, which are two categories I am able to maximize quite a bit.
 As of August 2021, Chase has bumped that rate to reward cardholders for booking through their own travel portal, offering 5X points on air travel and 10X points on hotels and car rentals (after your $300 travel credit) when booked through Chase Ultimate Rewards.

 As a side note, I don’t typically use my Sapphire Reserve for everyday spending and bills.
 Since it only gives 1X points on non-bonus category spending, I use my Freedom Unlimited to make sure I earn a minimum of 1.5X points on everything I buy.

 2. The best airline and hotel partners among flexible cards

 We mostly travel internationally to the Caribbean and Europe, and Chase travel partners work splendidly for our goals.
 Specifically, we transfer a ton of Chase points to the Air France / Flying Blue program for cheap flights to Europe, as well as to the Southwest Rapid Rewards program for cheap flights to Mexico and the Caribbean.
-Other popular transfer partners include World of Hyatt, Marriott Bonvoy, United MileagePlus, British Airways and more.
+Other popular transfer partners include World of Hyatt, Marriott Bonvoy, United MileagePlus and British Airways.